Mark-Assessment/d-santana-fashion-stylist-M1-2/README.md

 * Other Tools:

-   * [ezgif.com](https://ezgif.com/jpg-to-webp/) I used ezgif to convert my images to lighter formats which improved the performance of the site significantly
+   * [convertio.co](https://convertio.co/download/8f5e5e55e6f0ba84bea69ead1b619d2dd0cbf7/) I used convertio to convert my images to lighter formats which improved the performance of the site significantly.

 ### Code